hoyho/my_blog/README.md

 FAQ:

-when update a css or js
-please remember to execute:
+when update any css or js file please remember to execute:
 `python manage.py collectstatic`
 and refresh browser page forcely